 In the wild, there’s no such thing as tables.
 We thought we’d get that out of the way first.

 Cats don’t recognize tables, bookcases and the like as being off limits.
 In the wild, cats will happily jump from this to that like they’re filming a parkour video.
 As such, they won’t look at a bookcase and think “Oh… Better not jump on that!”
+Like many other things on this list, what might seem like bad cat behavior is actually just a lack of understanding.
 There are some fairly simple ways to avoid the problem, though.

 - Give your cat a specified place in the room that’s just for them.
 If they like being able to look around from on high, give them a designated windowsill with a cat bed in it that they can use instead.

 - Make it more difficult for your cat to jump onto any surface in your home.
 Sticky tape is a great way of discouraging your cat from walking somewhere.

 - If the worst comes to the worst and your cat just won’t stop, simply try to avoid putting anything valuable, smashable or dangerous in places where they’re likely to jump.
 This might feel a lot like giving up… That’s because giving up is exactly what you’re doing!

 Whatever you do, don’t just push them off the table and scold them.
 Cats don’t really understand cause and effect, so they won’t understand that you’re ‘punishing’ them for jumping on the table.
 Shouting “naughty cat” doesn’t translate inside their heads.
 All they know is that the Big Human is pushing them around and maybe even hurting them!

 It’s Sunday morning: time for a blissful lie-in.
 You had a little to drink last night, it’s the first morning that the kids haven’t had anything to do, and for once the neighbors aren’t making a racket.
 Unfortunately, your cat is.
 Oh well.